OmniMoE: An Efficient MoE by Orchestrating Atomic Experts at Scale: Conclusion

 \section{Conclusion}

 In this paper, we presented \textbf{\method}, a system-algorithm co-designed MoE framework that integrates a shared dense MLP for general-purpose reasoning with massive atomic experts for long-tail knowledge retrieval, thereby enabling more precise parameter activation.
-To make large scale expert activation practical, OmniMoE orchestrates the activation of atomic experts via two key innovations: the \textbf{Cartesian Product Router} and \textbf{Expert-Centric Scheduling}.
+To make large-scale expert activation practical, OmniMoE orchestrates the activation of atomic experts via two key innovations: the \textbf{Cartesian Product Router} and \textbf{Expert-Centric Scheduling}.
 Together, these components yield a dramatic $10.9\times$ inference speedup over the state-of-the-art fine-grained baseline, PEER.
-Moreover, under comparable activated-parameter budgets, \method consistently improves average accuracy and outperforms strong baselines (e.g., DeepSeekMoE and PEER) on most benchmarks.
+Moreover, under comparable activated-parameter budgets, \method consistently improves average accuracy and outperforms strong baselines on most benchmarks.
 These results demonstrate that, with holistic co-design, massive-scale fine-grained MoEs can be both accurate and highly efficient.
+Our current implementation relies on custom Triton kernels optimized for NVIDIA GPUs; portability to other hardware backends remains unexplored.
+Additionally, scaling behavior beyond 6.4B total parameters has not yet been validated empirically and is left for future work.